Traditional Thai clothing: Ham sleeve blouse

-Ham sleeve blouse (Thai: เสื้อแขนหมูแฮม, Thai pronunciation: [sɯ̂a kʰǎn mǔː hɛ̌ːm]) is a traditional Thai blouse influenced by European women's fashion during the reign of King Chulalongkorn in the Rattanakosin Kingdom.
+Ham sleeve blouse (เสื้อแขนหมูแฮม, Thai pronunciation: [sɯ̂a kʰǎn mǔː hɛ̌ːm]) is a traditional Thai blouse influenced by European women's fashion during the reign of King Chulalongkorn in the Rattanakosin period.
 It is a fitted lace blouse with ornate lace detailing, a tightly cinched waist, distinctive puffed upper sleeves that gradually narrow toward the tapered wrist.

 Historically, The ham sleeve blouse first appeared in the Siamese royal court around 1895-1896.
 It was influenced by the ceremonial attire of royal ladies from Russian and Austrian courts, and some sources suggest influence from Victorian era England.
 The sleeve style, known in Europe as the Gigot sleeve or Leg-of-mutton sleeve, was popular among European women in the early and late 19th century.

 The blouse was made of European lace with boning for a fitted shape.
 It featured a high collar, a fitted waist, lace ruffles, and lace panels covering the shoulders and chest.
 Despite its European adaptation, the outfit retained traditional Siamese elements: wearing a chong kraben, a sabai, hair in a floral bun, long socks, and low-heeled square-toed shoes or boots.
 Exceptionally, Chao Dara Rasmi paired it with a traditional sin luntaya.
 Accessories such as folding fans, drop earrings, layered pearl necklaces, and brooches with initials, flowers, or animal motifs complemented the outfit, often coordinated with the garment's color.

-In Thailand, the style first appeared in official photographs of Queen Saovabha Phongsri, the Queen Mother, and Chao Chom Manda Chum during King Rama V's reign.
+In Thailand, the style first appeared in official photographs of Queen Saovabha Phongsri, the Queen Mother, and Chao Chom Manda Chum Krairoek during King Rama V's reign.
 It remained popular in the royal inner court during the late reign of King Chulalongkorn, but eventually fell out of favor and was replaced by long-sleeved lace blouses that lacked the puffed sleeve.